Pass Along Book

 That's where the Pass Along book comes in.
 It's different than a will and it's more than just a list of passwords.

 There are sentimental pass along books that are of kind of like a diary or journal but that are meant to be read by others.
-It might contain long family traditions, old stories, new stories (that in generations hence will become old), family recipes that you don't want dying with you, and anything else you can think up.
+It might contain long family traditions, old stories, new stories (that in generations hence will become old), family recipes that you don't want dying with you (or maybe you do), and anything else you can think up.

 But for our purposes today, in this article, we're discussing the more technical, sober nature of the pass along book.